lingua-libre/RecordWizard/README.md

 ## Getting Started
 ### Prerequisites
-For the RecordWizard to work, a running installation of MediaWiki 1.30+ is required, with the following extensions installed:
+For the RecordWizard to work, a running installation of MediaWiki 1.35+ is required, with the following extensions installed:
 - [Wikibase Repository](https://www.mediawiki.org/wiki/Extension:Wikibase_Repository)
 - [OAuthAuthentication](https://www.mediawiki.org/wiki/Extension:OAuthAuthentication) (in case of issues with recent versions of MediaWiki, try installing [this patched version](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/extensions/OAuthAuthentication/+/refs/changes/30/251930/25) of this extension)
 - [Upload2Commons](https://github.com/lingua-libre/Upload2Commons)

+The RecordWizard also requires [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 **(optional)** This extension integrates best with the [BlueLL](https://github.com/lingua-libre/BlueLL) skin.

-You will also have to use [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), be sure to have it up and running.

 ### Installing
 - Download and place the file(s) in a directory called RecordWizard in your `extensions/` folder.
 - Install additional libraries by running `npm install` in the `extensions/RecordWizard` folder.
 - Add the following code in your LocalSettings.php: `wfLoadExtension( 'RecordWizard' );`

-#### Configuration parameters
+#### Configuration
 The RecordWizard requires the creation of some properties and items in you local Wikibase repository installation.
-Once done, add the following code (completed with propery and item ids) at the bottom of your LocalSettings.php.
+Once done, add the following code (completed with propery and item ids) in your LocalSettings.php.
 Property types are indicated in comments.

 ```
 $wgRecordWizardConfig['properties'] = array(